-The agency maintains variety of processes to ascertain and respond to the views of service users such as monthly quality monitoring, review meetings and the annual quality survey.
-The inspector noted the feedback received by the agency following their annual "Have your Say" review during June and July 2017.
-The agency had shared their annual survey report with service users in September 2017 with an agreed action plan relating to increased community activities.
-The manager confirmed these actions are being implemented along with the planned introduction of a course for service users on IT skills to assist with on-line skills for holiday and events booking and shopping.
+The agency maintains a variety of processes to ascertain and respond to the views of service users such as monthly quality monitoring, review meetings and the annual quality survey.
+The inspector noted the positive feedback received by the agency following their annual "Have your Say" review during June and July 2017.
+The agency had shared their annual survey report findings with service users in September 2017, with a plan for further consultation regarding volunteers available to support service users.
+The manager confirmed this action is being implemented.

-Monthly monitoring reports were viewed for March and April 2018.
+Monthly monitoring reports were viewed for February to May 2018.
 These reports evidenced that monitoring of the quality of service provided in accordance with minimum standards is undertaken by an area manager or operations manager who have a good working knowledge of the service.
 Each report contained a summary of service user, relatives and staff monitoring, feedback and compliments along with views of other professionals; and evidenced how any issues arising had been managed.
 The records included details of the review of accidents, incidents and in addition details of the review of staffing arrangements, documentation, finance and training.

 The agency maintains and implements a policy relating to complaints and compliments.
 The inspector found no complaints were received since the last inspection.
-Records reviewed confirmed that any issues raised were immediately addressed and appropriately managed.
+The manager confirmed that any issues raised were immediately addressed and resolved.
 The staff training records viewed confirmed all staff had received update training on handling complaints.

 A review of incident reports documentation confirmed that potential concerns were managed appropriately in accordance with the agency's policies and procedures.
-There had been one safeguarding report that required to be notified to relevant bodies and RQIA since the last inspection.
-A review of safeguarding documentation confirmed that this matter was managed appropriately in accordance with the regional safeguarding protocols and the agency's policies and procedures.
+There had been no safeguarding reports received since the previous inspection or matters that required to be notified to relevant bodies and RQIA.